ghewgill/neon-lang/docs/index.md

 ### bigint

+The `bigint` library provides functions for performing arithmetic with aribitrary precision integers.

 <a name="library-bitwise"></a>

 ### bitwise

+The `bitwise` library provides functions for working with `Number` values treated as 32-bit binary integers.

 <a name="library-cformat"></a>

 ### cformat

+The `cformat` library provides formatting functions similar to the C `printf` family of functions.

 <a name="library-complex"></a>

 ### complex

+The `complex` library provides functions for performing arithmetic on complex numbers (with a real and imaginary part).

 <a name="library-compress"></a>

 ### compress

+The `compress` library provides functions for performing data compression using a variety of common algorithms (gzip, bzip2, lzma).

 <a name="library-curses"></a>

 ### curses

+The `curses` library provides access to the "curses" terminal library for building textual user interfaces.

 <a name="library-datetime"></a>

 ### datetime

+The `datetime` library provides functions work working with calendar dates and times.

 <a name="library-file"></a>

 ### file

+The `file` library provides high level functions for filesystem access.

 <a name="library-hash"></a>

 ### hash

+The `hash` library provides functions for calculating hashes using a number of different algorithms (CRC32, MD5, SHA1, SHA256, SHA3).

 <a name="library-http"></a>

 ### http

+The `http` library provides functions for interacting with remote servers using HTTP.

 <a name="library-io"></a>

 ### io

+The `io` library provides low-level functions for accessing files as streams of bytes.

 <a name="library-json"></a>

 ### json

+The `json` library provides functions for encoding and decoding data in JSON format.

 <a name="library-math"></a>

 ### math

+The `math` library provides trigonometric, trancendental, and other functions for real numbers.

 <a name="library-net"></a>

 ### net

+The `net` library provides functions for low-level socket communications.

 <a name="library-os"></a>

 ### os

+The `os` library provides low-level functions for working with the opering system environment.

 <a name="library-random"></a>

 ### random

+The `random` library provides functions for generating random numbers.

 <a name="library-regex"></a>

 ### regex

+The `regex` library provides functions for performing text searches using regular expressions.

 <a name="library-sqlite"></a>

 ### sqlite

+The `sqlite` library provides access to the SQLite database library.

 <a name="library-string"></a>

 ### string

+The `string` library provides functions for working with textual data in strings.

 <a name="library-struct"></a>

 ### struct

+The `struct` library provides functions for packing and unpacking data into C-like structures.

 <a name="library-sys"></a>

 ### sys

+The `sys` library provides low level functions for interacting with the Neon runtime environment.

 <a name="library-time"></a>

 ### time

+The `time` library provides functions for working with real (wall clock) time.

 <a name="library-variant"></a>

 ### variant

+The `variant` library provides functions for working with data encapsulated in a generic `Variant` type.

 <a name="library-xml"></a>

 ### xml

+The `xml` data provides functions for working with data in XML format.

 ## Grammar